jxerome/simple-data-viewer/README.md

     cd simple-data-viewer
     ./mvnw

-Then you can install the application.
+Then you can install the application,

     SRC=$(pwd)
     cd ~/tmp
     tar xzvf $SRC/target/simple-data-viewer-1.0.tar.gz

+and add it to your path.

+    export PATH="$(PWD)/bin/:$PATH"

 ## Run the appplication